-Marek Ranis (PL/USA) an Associate Professor of Art at the College of Art and Architecture, UNC Charlotte NC ; a multi-media environmental artist.
-Through sculpture, installation, painting, photography and video, Ranis is exploring social, political and anthropological aspects of phenomena such as the climate change.
+Marek Ranis is an Associate Professor and the Sculpture Area Coordinator in the Department of Art & Art History and a multi-media environmental artist.
+Through sculpture, installation, painting, photography, and video, Ranis explores social, political, and anthropological aspects of phenomena such as climate change.

-He is a recipient of numerous grants, fellowships and residencies, including UNESCO Aschberg Fellowship, American-Scandinavian Foundation Grant and NC Artist Fellowship Award.
-Ranis presented his work in more than hundred individual and group shows nationally and internationally.
-His work is included in private and public collection in North America and Europe.
+He is a recipient of numerous grants, fellowships, and residencies, including UNESCO Aschberg Fellowship, American-Scandinavian Foundation Grant, and NC Artist Fellowship Award.
+Ranis has presented work in more than a hundred individual and group shows nationally and internationally.
+His work is included in private and public collections in North America and Europe.

-Since 2003 Ranis has been working on artistic project and research titled Albedo focused on global climate change and the era of Anthropocene, He continuing working in Alaska, Iceland, Greenland, Norway Australia and South Africa.
-In 2017 in recognition for his work and research in the Arctic Circle he was appointed Curator at Large at the Anchorage Museum in Alaska.
+Since 2003, Ranis has been working on an artistic project and research titled “Albedo,” focusing on global climate change and the era of Anthropocene.
+He continues working in Alaska, Iceland, Greenland, Norway Australia, and South Africa.
+In 2016, he oresented his research at the Arctic Circle Assembly in Reykjavik, Iceland.
+The Arctic Circle Assembly is the largest international gathering on the Arctic, bringing together governments, universities, think tanks, corporations, indigenous communities, and other organizations to address challenges facing the Arctic.
+In 2017, in recognition of his work and research in the Arctic Circle, Ranis was appointed Curator at Large at the Anchorage Museum in Alaska.